Victory arrived a day later in Khulna

 Many of the collaborators' camps, including Forest Ghat, Gallamari Radio Station, Khulna Lion's School, PMG Colony, Khulna Shipyard, Tootpara, Boyra Fire Brigade Station, Wapda Building, and more were still active.
 They served not only as the collaborators' bases, but also places for killing and torturing Bangladeshis.

-"Khulna was like a capital of the Razakar.
-Jamaat-e-Islami leader AKM Yusuf was their founder and head of the peace committee in Khulna," said SM Babar Ali, second-in-command of the Mujib Bahini (BLF) in Khulna during the war.
+"Khulna was like a capital of the razakar.
+Jamaat leader AKM Yusuf was their founder and head of the peace committee in Khulna," said SM Babar Ali, second-in-command of Mujib Bahini in Khulna.

 "We got news from our sources that most areas of the country had already achieved freedom before December 16.
 Then, on the day, we heard over the radio that the Pakistani army had surrendered everywhere, except for Khulna," said the 74-year-old.